Independent media: Overview

 Media regulators' impact on the editorial independence of the media, which is still deeply entwined with political and economic influences and pressures.
 Private media – functioning outside of governments' control and with minimum official regulation – are still dependent on advertising support, risking potential misuse of advertisers as a political tool by larger advertisers such as governments.
 New technologies have added new meaning to what constitutes media independence.
 The collection, selection, aggregation, synthesis and processing of data are now increasingly delegated to forms of automation.
 While the sharing of social media posts is crucial in elevating the importance of certain news sources or stories, what appears in individual news feeds on platforms such as Facebook or news aggregators such as Google News is the product of other forces as well.
 This includes algorithmic calculations, which remove professional editorial judgment, in favor of past consumption patterns by the individual user and their social network.
 In 2016, users declared preferring algorithms over editors for selecting the news they wanted to read.
-Despite apparent neutrality algorithms may often compromise editorial integrity, and have been found to lead to discrimination against people based on their race, socio-economic situation and geographic location.
+Despite apparent neutrality algorithms may often compromise editorial integrity, and have been found to lead to discrimination against people based on their race, socioeconomic situation and geographic location.
 Anya Schiffrin says that despite the initial optimism that social media would reduce such tendencies by enabling broader citizen participation in media, there are growing signals that social media are similarly susceptible to political capture and polarization, further impacting on the trust that users may have towards information on these platforms.